freqtrade/freqtrade/docs/configuration.md

 When not using orderbook (`ask_strategy.use_order_book=False`), the price at the `ask_strategy.price_side` side (defaults to `"ask"`) from the ticker will be used as the sell price.

-## Pairlists
+## Pairlists and Pairlist Handlers

-Pairlists define the list of pairs that the bot should trade.
+Pairlist Handlers define the list of pairs (pairlist) that the bot should trade.
+They are configured in the `pairlists` section of the configuration settings.

-There are [`StaticPairList`](#static-pair-list) and dynamic Whitelists available.
+In your configuration, you can use Static Pairlist (defined by the [`StaticPairList`](#static-pair-list) Pairlist Handler) and Dynamic Pairlist (defined by the [`VolumePairList`](#volume-pair-list) Pairlist Handler).

-[`PrecisionFilter`](#precision-filter) and [`PriceFilter`](#price-pair-filter) act as filters, removing low-value pairs.
+Additionaly, [`PrecisionFilter`](#precision-filter), [`PriceFilter`](#price-pair-filter) and [`SpreadFilter`](#spread-pair-filter) act as Pairlist Filters, removing low-value pairs.

-All pairlists can be chained, and a combination of all pairlists will become your new whitelist.
-Pairlists are executed in the sequence they are configured.
-You should always configure either `StaticPairList` or `DynamicPairList` as starting pairlists.
+If multiple Pairlist Handlers are used, they are chained and a combination of all Pairlist Handlers forms the resulting pairlist the bot uses for trading / backtesting / downloading historical data.
+Pairlist Handlers are executed in the sequence they are configured.
+You should always configure either `StaticPairList` or `VolumePairList` as the starting Pairlist Handler.

-Inactive markets and blacklisted pairs are always removed from the resulting `pair_whitelist`.
+Inactive markets and blacklisted pairs are always removed from the resulting pairlist.
+Blacklisted pairs (those in the `pair_blacklist` configuration setting) are also always removed from the resulting pairlist.

-### Available Pairlists
+### Available Pairlist Handlers

 * [`StaticPairList`](#static-pair-list) (default, if not configured differently)
 * [`VolumePairList`](#volume-pair-list)